Advocacy

 THE ISSUE

-The American Society of Landscape Architects (ASLA) supports legislation that helps mitigate the impacts of climate change, using green infrastructure and nature-based solutions such as green roofs, tree planting, bus and transit shelters, and other cooling techniques.
+The American Society of Landscape Architects (ASLA) supports legislation that encourages the use of green infrastructure and nature-based solutions, and other landscape architecture techniques to address extreme weather events.

 Background